Billieo/p2-g3/README.md

 # Conclusion
-    Base on our analysis we can infer that
+    Based on our analysis, we can infer that